gracco/python-exercices/README.md

 # python-exercices

-This a simple repository for simple exercices that I took in http://www.practicepython.org/
+This a simple repository for simple exercices that I took from http://www.practicepython.org/